Hebrews 6:16-17 Commentary

 Hebrews 6:17 In the same way God, desiring even more to show to the heirs of the promise the unchangeableness of His purpose, interposed with an oath,

-Heirs (2818)(Kleronomos from kleros = a lot - lots were cast or drawn to divide property or select a winner or an heir + nemomai = to possess, to distribute among themselves), literally refers to one who obtains a lot or portion.
+Heirs (2818)(Kleronomos from kleros = a lot - lots were cast or drawn to divide property or select a winner or an heir + nemomai = to possess, to distribute among themselves), literally refers to one who obtains or receives a portion by lot.
 It is one who receives something as a possession or a beneficiary (the person named as in an insurance policy to receive proceeds or benefits).
 It signifies more than one who inherits and it includes the idea of taking into possession.
 The New Testament usage of kleronomos applies primarily to the realm of spiritual inheritance.

-Detzler records a different origin stating that kleronomos "is a combination of two words: kleros (a lot or inheritance) and nomos (law).
+Wayne Detzler records a different origin stating that kleronomos "is a combination of two words: kleros (a lot or inheritance) and nomos (law).
 Thus the word kleronomos indicates the legal distribution of possessions or lots to heirs… In the original Greek culture, possessions were passed on to any person named in one's will.
 In fact, Greeks often built their fortunes for the purpose of passing them on to favored relatives.
 The Romans widened the concept to enable the distribution of possessions or wealth among close friends or loyal servants.
 To the Jews, however, an inheritance was usually reserved for one's children.
 In fact this was preserved in the Law as the principle to be followed.
 The Greek Old Testament also used kleros to refer to casting of the lot, as was seen in the use of the Urim and Thummim (Ex.
 28:30; Lev 8:8).
-(Detzler, Wayne E: New Testament Words in Today's Language.
-Victor.
-1986)
+(See Detzler's 2 page article on HEIR New Testament Words in Today's Language)

 In the Greco-Roman world the word kleronomos was a legal term and was found on ancient inscriptions of Asia Minor to refer to a son after he was succeeded to the inheritance as representative of his father, undertaking all the duties and obligations of his father.